miquels/mp4/README.md

 This serves `file.mp4` remapped to have the MovieBox at the start, and to only contain tracks `1` and `3` which are interleaved with a 500ms interval.

-Useful when you are building a video player that doesn't want the overhead of HLS streaming, but you want to be able to switch audio tracks, and show subtitles.
+Useful when you are building a video player and you don't want the overhead of HLS streaming, but you want to be able to switch audio tracks, and show subtitles.